emicklei/melrose/docs/dsl.md

 ```

 ### onkey<a name="onkey"></a>
 Assign a playable to a key.
 If this key is pressed the playable will start.
 If pressed again, the play will stop.
+Remove the assignment using the value nil for the playable.

-> onkey('note-name',playable-or-evaluatable)
+> onkey('note-name',playable-or-evaluatable-or-nil)

 #### examples
 ```javascript